Slices of Parameter Space for Meromorphic Maps with Two Asymptotic Values: Boundaries of Hyperbolic Components and Virtual Cycle Parameters

 \begin{thm}[See theorem $3.3.6$ in \cite{Bea}] Let $D$ be a domain, and suppose that the functions $\phi_1$, $\phi_2$ and $\phi_3$ are analytic in $D$, and are such that the closures of the domains $\phi_j(D)$ are mutually disjoint.
 If $\mathcal{F}$ is a family of functions, each analytic in $D$, and such that for every $z$ in $D$, and every $f$ in $\mathcal{F}$, $f(z)\neq \phi_j(z)$, $j=1, 2, 3$, then $\mathcal{F}$ is normal in $D$. \end{thm}

-If the iterates under $f_{\la}$ of both $\la$ and $\mu$ converge to attracting cycles, then $\la \in \mathcal{J}$.
-Thus $\mathcal{J}$ contains all the shell components and the shift locus.
 The set of virtual center parameters $\mathcal{B}_{cv}$ is clearly not contained in $\mathcal{J}$.
 By theorem~\ref{thm:shell components} and theorem~\ref{vc on bdy} the points in $\mathcal{B}_{cv}$ are on the boundaries of both a shell component and the shift locus.
 In addtion, we have

 \begin{thm} The boundary of $\mathcal{J}$ is contained in the closure of $\mathcal{B}_{cv}$, that is, $\partial \mathcal{J}\subset \overline{\mathcal{B}_{cv}}$. \end{thm}

 \begin{proof} Since $0$ is an attracting fixed point, at least one of the families $\{f_{\lambda}^n(\lambda)\}$ and $\{f_{\lambda}^n(\mu)\}$ converges to $0$; that is, for each $\la_0$, one of them is always normal and, by proposition~\ref{locconst}, in a neighborhood of $\la_0$ it is the same family that is normal.
 Suppose $\lambda_0\in \partial \mathcal{J}$; without loss of generality, we may assume that $\{f_{\lambda}^n(\lambda)\}$ is not normal at $\lambda_0$.